 - Using standard permissions, you would have to create 20 business rules each with its own standard permission and condition.
 Whenever a Person's department changes, they would exit the scope of one business rule and enter another.

 - By contrast, you can accomplish the same thing with a single dynamic permission.
 You simply write a PowerShell script which grants membership to a target group corresponding to the primary Contract's department variable.
 Then whenever any Person's department has changed during an enforcement, the rule is re-evaluated and group membership is dynamically updated as needed.
 Throughout this process, the Person remains in scope of the same business rule.
 The only thing that changes is the specific variation of the granted entitlement (in this example, the target group).

 In this way, a single business rule containing a dynamic permission can potentially replace dozens of separate business rules each containing a standard permission.
 Each variation of the entitlement contained in a dynamic permission is defined in PowerShell, to let HelloID track the state of granted entitlements.
 The specific variation granted is displayed in the Persons Overview and elsewhere where entitlements are shown in HelloID Provisioning.
 See Entitlements granted by dynamic permissions.

 Dynamic permissions are defined on the target PowerShell system's Permissions tab.

 Add or modify an entitlement

 You can add or modify entitlements while adding a new business rule or editing an existing one.
 You can only do so after you've added a target system.

 Select the plus (+) button in the Entitlements section.
 This will bring up a list of your configured target systems.

-Select the target system for which you want to add the entitlement.
-This will expand the view downwards and display a list of entitlements available for the selected system.
+In the left-hand column, select the target system for which you want to add the entitlement.
+This displays a list of available entitlements.

 Select the plus (+) button next to the entitlements that you wish to apply as part of this business rule.
 Then select the Close button to confirm.
 The selected entitlements appear on the business rule page: